bojanpopic/developer.joomlatools.com/framework/plugins.md

 ## Easy example

 To get us started, here is a very simple example of a plugin that has three event handlers: one for each of the model, view and controller.
-Our component is called `Example`, in the `Acme` plugin group, and we are focusing on a model entity named `Bar`.
+Our component is called `Acme`; and our plugin is called `Example`, in the `Acme` plugin group, and we are focusing on a model entity named `Bar`.

 ```php
 class PlgAcmeExample extends PlgKoowaSubscriber